MrBlueXav/DaisyExamples/pod/DekrispatorDroneBox/README.md

 # Description
 Experimental music synthesizer or autonomous noise box.

 *Demo mode* : The synth works on its own, sounds are perpetually changing.
-If you press the user button, sounds and effects stop always changing and the red LED lights on : the synth parameters are frozen.
-Press once again the user button and the red LED lights off : unfreeze.
+If you press switch 1, sounds and effects stop always changing and the LED1 goes white : the synth parameters are frozen.
+Press once again switch1 and LED1 lights off : unfreeze.

 **Dekrispator features** :